redwoodjs/redwoodjs-com-archive/docs/services.md

 #### Arguments

 1. The name of the db table accessor that will be checked (what you would call on `db` in a normal Prisma call).
 If you'd call `db.user` then this value is `"user"`.
 2. An object, containing the db fields/values to check for uniqueness, like `{ email: 'rob@redwoodjs.com' }`.
-Can also include additional options explained below that provide for a norrower scope for uniqueness requirements, and a way for the record to identify itself and not create a false positive for an existing record.
+Can also include additional options explained below that provide for a narrower scope for uniqueness requirements, and a way for the record to identify itself and not create a false positive for an existing record.
 3. [Optional] An object with options.
 4. Callback to be invoked if record is found to be unique.